seanivore/non-bio-life/ai-cognition/beyond-natural-language-ai-native-cognition.md

-# Beyond "Natural" Language: AI-Native Cognition and Hidden Infrastructure
+# Beyond "Natural" Language

+> Notes on AI-Native Cognition and Hidden Infrastructure

 ## When JSON Unlocked New Capabilities